ubc-library-rc/gis-plugins-qgis/README.md

 # Plugins in QGIS
 ### UBC Library Research Commons

-This workshop is meant to extend basic knowledge of QGIS by exploring common plugins.
+Description: This workshop is meant to extend basic knowledge of QGIS by exploring common plugins.

 Familiarity of the QGIS is therefore a prerequisite.

 By the end of this workshop, participants will be able to use plugins to

 - Access dynamic basemaps hosted on web servers
 - Query and download Open Street Map (OSM) data